Books & Essays

 More than just a reprint of Ron Goulart's classic 1972 history of the pulps, this completely redesigned and re-released version of Cheap Thrills contains mountains of material not used in the original.
 Diamond Comic Distributors, 2007.

-Gerard Jones's Men of Tomorrow: Geeks, Gangsters, and the Birth of the Comic Book brilliantly demonstrates how the creators of the superheroes gained their cultural power and established a crucial place in the modern imagination.
+Gerard Jones's Men of Tomorrow: Geeks, Gangsters, and the Birth of the Comic Book brilliantly demonstrates how the creators of comic book superheroes gained cultural influence and established a crucial place in the modern imagination.
 Basic Books, 2005.

 Darrell Richardson's Those Macabre Pulps mainly consists of an alphabetical index of authors, with stories and articles listed in chronological order.
 Diamond Comic Distributors, 2004.